MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 Internal Font Format
 --------------------

-The  Graphics Engine's software algorithms are by default able to draw the :ref:`internal font <section_font_internal_format>`.
+The  Graphics Engine's software algorithms are by default able to draw an :ref:`internal font <section_font_internal_format>`.
 No extra support in the VEE Port is required to draw strings with this kind of font.

 The string drawing resembles a :ref:`shape drawing <section_drawings>`.